A classic from the esteemed Julia Child, this colorful salad can be customized to your liking.

 2 heirloom tomatoes, chopped, or 1 pint cherry tomatoes, sliced in halves

 2 (6-7 ounce) cans tuna

 3 tablespoons chopped herbs, such as parsley, basil and French tarragon

 Niçoise vinaigrette (see recipe)

 1. Bring a large pot of water to a boil and season with salt.
-Add the snap peas and blanch for 1 minute.
-Lift out with tongs and rinse with very cold water to chill.
+Add the green beans and cook for 2 minutes.
+Lift out with tongs and rinse with very cold water.

 3. As soon as the potatoes are cool enough to handle, peel if desired and slice thickly.
 Add ½ cup of the vinaigrette and the shallot.
 With a rubber spatula, gently toss the warm potatoes with the Niçoise vinaigrette; set aside to cool.
-In another bowl, toss the snap peas and tomatoes with 4 tablespoons of the vinaigrette to coat.
+In another bowl, toss the beans with 2 tablespoons of the vinaigrette to coat them.
+In a third bowl, toss the tomatoes with 2 tablespoons of the vinaigrette to coat them.

 4. On a large platter, arrange the lettuce.
-Add the potatoes, snap peas, and tomatoes.
-Top with tuna, olives, and capers, if using.
-Spoon some of the remaining dressing over the salad and sprinkle with the herbs.
-Peel the hard-boiled eggs, halve them and lay atop the salad.
+Add the potatoes, beans, and tomatoes.
+Top with tuna, and olives.
+Spoon some of the remaining dressing over the salad and sprinkle with the herbs and capers.
+Peel the eggs, pat them dry, and halve them.
+Garnish with peeled, hard-boiled eggs.

-Variations: This recipe can be modified with an array of seasonal produce, it is especially wonderful with radishes, sweet peppers or the traditional green beans!
+Variations: This recipe can be modified with an array of seasonal produce, it is especially wonderful with radishes or sweet peppers!
 You can also try substituting the canned tuna with seared Ahi steaks, or even grilled salmon.